Dispensary Page Types Map: What Pages Your Website Actually Needs

 Architecture of essential page types for cannabis dispensary websites to achieve maximum SEO rankings

 If your menu is embedded, start with Dispensary iFrame Menu SEO.
-Then layer performance using Core Web Vitals for Dispensary Websites and Dispensary Website Speed Optimization.
+Then keep high-value shopping paths fast with Core Web Vitals for Dispensary Websites and Dispensary Website Speed Optimization.

 Operator Note